Shohei1/MPs_QLIP/README.md

 I used firebase and react to deploy my first react app.
 Since I could not upload the whole files, only components and views are on github.

-5: Awa_short.　（A group project）
+5: Awa_short.（A group project）

 Files that I was involved were added to this file.
 My role was mainly backend and I was invloved with controllers, models, migration and seeding files, blade files, and a routing file.

+6: first_TypeScript.
+My record of studying typescript since 2022/09/03 is in this holder.